BZoennchen/supercollider-book/chapters/preamble/horizon-of-the-possible.md

 However, he forcefully advocates for the *Rule of Law* as an indispensable prerequisite for a democratic society.
 Consequently, any attempt to replace it, could precipitate the dissolution of such a society.
 For this reason, Rosengrün asserts that code must not only be open but also subject to regulation.
-He underscores the potential dangers of allowing code to regulate law beacuse when *machine learning* is used in the policy-making process, it is unrealistic to expect that law will maintain supremacy over code.
+He underscores the potential dangers of allowing code to regulate law because when *machine learning* is used in the policy-making process, it is unrealistic to expect that law will maintain supremacy over code.

 Rosengrün refers to Lessig and his emphasis on *Wikipedia* as influential institution that rather successfully stayed to the principle *by the rule of the people* {cite}`rosengruen:2021` as an example of how *artificial intelligence* can be democratized.
 The *free- and open-source spirit* in the IT industry, research and education is still a vibrant one.